Easter is such a fun time of year to be with the family and make some crafts together!

 Directions

-Fold a piece of green paper in half and trace your child’s left hand on it, lining up the fold with the outside of the pinky.
-Cut it out, leaving the pinky fold line uncut.
+First, guide your child to grab a piece of green paper and fold it in half.
+Place your child’s left hand on the paper, ensuring the fold aligns with the outside of their pinky.

-More Easter Activities For Kids
+More Easter Ideas For Kids

 There are so many great Easter books for kids, but these are some of our favorites.
 Grab them from the library or buy them to add to your child’s collection!
 They’re great for helping your child develop a larger vocabulary, focus, and more!